Young

 PSHE & RSHE Aligned

-Mapped to the statutory RSHE curriculum and PSHE Association Programme of Study.
+Mapped to statutory curriculum and PSHE Association Programme of Study.

 Ofsted Ready

 Supports personal development judgement.
-Evidence of structured SMSC and character education.
+Structured SMSC and character education.

 Safeguarding